 The Board of Management recognise that the most significant risk to the College relates to institutional sustainability.
-The College Transformation Plan was approved at the March Board meeting, and progress against the plan will continue to be monitored.
+Work towards financial sustainability is continuing as the Executive Team implement the Transformation Plan, and are refreshing the Ambition 2025 strategy.

 There is a clear division of responsibility in that the roles of the Regional Chair and Principal are separate.